Aman91667/Aman91667/README.md

 ## Skills

-- **Languages:** HTML, CSS, JavaScript, Python
+- **Languages:** HTML, CSS, JavaScript, C, C++.
-- **Frameworks and Libraries:** React, Node.js, Express.js
-- **Tools:** Git, GitHub, VS Code, Docker
+- **Tools:** Git, GitHub, VS Code
-- **Databases:** MongoDB, MySQL
+- **Databases:** MySQL

 ## Projects

-### Mental Health and Well-Being Surveillance, Assessment, and Tracking Solution Among Children
+### Healthy Food
-A comprehensive solution to monitor, assess, and track the mental health and well-being of children.
-This project aims to provide valuable insights and support for parents, educators, and healthcare professionals.
+A comprehensive solution to monitor and track the Food Habits.
+This project aims to provide valuable instruction about your Diet plain and support you in your Healthy Life style.

-### [Project Name]
+### Buy Book
-Description of your project.
+A plateform where you can buy books according to your choices.

 ## Badges